franzenzenhofer/box2d-jquery/README.md

 thx to
 [Pål Smitt-Amundsen](https://twitter.com/PaalSA) i based this project heavily on the stuff i found in [his blog (and lab experiments)](http://paal.org/blog/) and thx for giving me [permission to reuse his stuff open source style](https://twitter.com/PaalSA/status/266630391971057664).

+if you have questions, bug-reports and/or feature requests, please use the github-issue tracker and/or ping me at twitter ([@enzenhofer](https://twitter.com/enzenhofer))

 ##how to use jquery.box2d.js

 i.e.: `$("h1, div, img").box2d({'y-velocity':5});` or if you want more details just look at the source of [hello-world.html](http://www.fullstackoptimization.com/box2d-jquery/hello-world.html)